Understanding FEMA Flood Zones

 High-Risk Flood Zones (A Zones)

 A Zones represent inland areas with a high risk of flooding.
 All A zones fall within the Special Flood Hazard Area (SFHA), which means they have at least a 1% annual chance of flooding, also known as the 100-year flood.
-Properties in any A zone with a federally backed mortgage are required to carry flood insurance.
+Properties in any A zone with a federally regulated or government-backed mortgage are generally required to carry flood insurance.
 Within the A zone family, FEMA makes important distinctions based on the type and depth of flooding, as well as whether detailed engineering studies have been completed.

 Zone A